Atom-Learning/components/documentation/content/components.feedback.toast.md

       This component can render a string message by default.
 However, it can be overriden to show more complex component structure [Render more than a string](https://react-hot-toast.com/docs/toast).
 For more information on other configuration options and props, please read about the underlying behaviour at [react-hot-toast](https://react-hot-toast.com/)

-      We can create a custom toast UI by passing in a function (which renders a component) to the `toast` function.
-The `ToastDismissButton` can be used in conjunction with our custom UI.
-For example:
+      We can create a custom toast UI by passing in a component to the `toast` function.
+The Toast component used by the ToastProvider is exported for easy reuse.

       <CodeBlock
         live={true}